 The International Federation of Red Cross and Red Crescent Societies (IFRC) is a global humanitarian organisation, which coordinates and directs international assistance following natural and man-made disasters in non-conflict situations.
 Its mission is to improve the lives of vulnerable people by mobilising the power of humanity.

 In particular, it supports programmes on risk reduction and fighting the spread of diseases, such as HIV, tuberculosis, avian influenza and malaria.
-The organisation also works to combat discrimination and violence, and promote human rights and assistance for migrants.
+The organisation also works to combat discrimination and violence and also promotes human rights and assistance for migrants.

 - save lives, protect livelihoods, and strengthen recovery from disasters and crises